ubermail/ubermail/README.md

 - further refactor the code while making up my mind on "how" along the way
 - stick to providing a complete mailstack only
-- cherrypicki ideas from Sovereign-propper and other cool projects such as Mailcow or IRedMail.
+- cherrypicking ideas from Sovereign-propper and other cool projects such as Mailcow or IRedMail.

 ## Roadmap